1964 Calcutta riots

 The 1964 Calcutta riot was a religious riot that occurred in January 1964 and spread throughout the city of Calcutta.
 This event was the first intense religious violence in the city since the 1946 riots.

+The Calcutta riots began in the background of anti-Hindu 1964 East Pakistan riots (in present-day Bangladesh), in which initially 29 Hindus died, and several hundred Hindu families fled to West Bengal.
+Subsequently, in Calcutta, a large procession of Hindu students marched against the East Pakistan government, but clashes ensued when the procession was attacked by a Muslim mob, in which a local was stabbed.

+On January 10, 1964, police firing caused the death of a Hindu protester near Jadavpur.
+The New York Times reported a death toll of 60 by 12 January, mostly in clashes between police and Hindu demonstrators.
+The BBC reported that more than 100 people had died by 13 January.
 The violence included attacks resulting in bloodshed, property destruction, and organized looting, which led to the death of at least 264 people, according to official records.
 Unofficial estimates of casualties ranged from 100 to 500.
-Reports indicated that as many as 70,000 Muslim residents fled their homes.

 Background

 The violence in Calcutta began to develop on 27 December 1963, when a sacred relic believed by many to be a strand from the beard of Islamic Prophet Muhammad was stolen from the Hazratbal Shrine in Jammu and Kashmir.
 This incident sparked protests and mass agitation, which fueled hatred towards the minority Hindu community in East Pakistan (present-day Bangladesh) and eventually led to a violent riot turning into an exodus in the border districts of present-day Khulna Division, resulting in the deaths of 29 Hindus.

 Despite strict international border controls, several hundred Hindu refugees crossed into the adjacent Hindu-majority Indian state of West Bengal due to the harsh conditions of the riot.
 As they moved towards Calcutta, approximately 30 miles from the frontier, they narrated stories of torture they suffered in Khulna and Jessore, which incited retaliation against Muslims in rural areas of West Bengal.
 By the evening of 9 January 1964, the impoverished slums on the eastern outskirts of Calcutta began to stir.